AdobeDocs/marketo.en/help/marketo/product-docs/predictive-content/predictive-content-analytics-overview.md

 >[!NOTE]
 >
 >See those icons at the bottom?
-Left to right they are: View Content, Export to CSV, Approve Content.
+Left to right they are: [!UICONTROL View Content], [!UICONTROL Export to CSV], [!UICONTROL Approve Content].

 ## [!UICONTROL Content] {#content}